Biologymedium · Past Paper

 More from Biology

-- What is the storage form of glucose in plants?
+- What is the primary site of photosynthesis in a typical plant?